-genie_example.job is a shell script which sets up a basic ('base') configuration of the model.
-A different flavor and configuration of the model is enabled by specifying an alternative base configuration file:
+genie_example.job is a shell script which sets up the default model.
+An alternative setup of the cGENIE is enacted by specifying a configuration file that contains changes compared to the built-in defaults:

+'''

-./genie_example.job -f another.config
+./genie_example.job -f anon.config

+'''

-where another.config is a specified model configuration (/flavor) .config file.
+where anon.config is a specified model configuration .config file.